thegreatgramblinham/vim-config/README.md

 To Insert mode after cursor         => a
 To Insert mode at EoL               => A
 To Insert mode below, new line      => o
+To Insert mode above, new line      => O

 # Movement
 Move foward 1/2 screen              => Ctrl + d